tytydraco/issh/README.md

 - Supports filtering of external connections

 # Benchmarks against OpenSSH
 Since we do not rely on OpenSSL, we are able to get a reply from a server in significantly less time using issh.
-In this benchmark, we compare `sshpass -p <PASSWORD> ssh host@localhost <COMMAND>` against `./issh -c "sh"` and `./issh -C localhost`.
+In this benchmark, we compare `sshpass -p <PASSWORD> ssh host@localhost <COMMAND>` against `isshd -c "sh"` and `issh -C localhost`.

 - OpenSSH: ~150ms avg latency
 - issh: ~15ms avg latency